315+ Telescopes Ranked

 /5

-The Celestron Advanced VX 11” SCT is the cheapest package of the C11 XLT optical tube with a mount of some kind.
-Priced just slightly lower than the CPC 1100 and able to be broken down into much smaller pieces, I initially thought the Advanced VX 11” SCT was quite a bargain.
-However, it’s of course completely useless for any deep-sky astrophotography and the telescope is exceeding the limits of what the Advanced VX mount was designed to handle for any application.
+Priced just slightly lower than the CPC 1100 and able to be broken down into much smaller pieces, I initially thought the Advanced VX 11” SCT would be quite a bargain.
+However, it’s completely useless for any deep-sky astrophotography and the telescope is exceeding the limits of what the Advanced VX mount was designed to handle for any application, not just imaging.

-You certainly can have fun with this telescope, but the Advanced VX mount could quite literally break under the load of the C11 and we’d recommend the CGEM II or CPC package with the C11 optical tube instead.
+You certainly can have fun with this telescope, but the Advanced VX mount could quite literally break under the load of the C11 and I’d recommend the CGEM II or CPC package with the C11 optical tube instead.
 Alternatively, a Dobsonian provides extra bang for your buck, while astrophotographers will want a smaller telescope with a better mount than the Advanced VX for deep-sky imaging.
 If you must get the Advanced VX, the C9.25 XLT package is also a bit less unwieldy.
-That being said, we still recommend the Advanced VX 11” SCT if for some reason you cannot obtain the telescope on another mount such as the CGEM II or with the CPC fork mount.
+That being said, I still recommend the Advanced VX 11” SCT if for some reason you cannot obtain the telescope on another mount, such as the CGEM II or with the CPC fork mount.

 How It Stacks Up